mohnkhan/Conversational-Search/README.md

 -   **Set a Persona:** Use the **Persona Selector** at the bottom to choose an AI personality or create your own in the **Persona Manager**.
 -   **Start Chatting:** Type your question, use the microphone for voice input, or try an example prompt.
 -   **Work with Images:** Click the **paperclip icon** 📎 to upload an image.
 You can then ask questions about it (e.g., "What kind of car is this?") or use it as context for another task (e.g., "Write a story inspired by this picture.").
+-   **Use AI Tools with Natural Language:** The AI can understand when you want it to perform an action.
+Just ask naturally:
+    -   _`"What's the weather like in London?"`_ will trigger the live weather tool.
+    -   _`"Add 'buy milk' to my to-do list"`_ will add the item directly to your list.
 -   **Use Deep Research (Google Only):** For complex queries, click the **sparkles icon** ✨ next to the input bar to activate Deep Research mode.
 Select an analysis type (like "Compare & Contrast") before sending your message to get a highly structured, in-depth response.
 -   **Manage Tasks:** Instantly save an AI's response as a task by clicking the **plus-square icon** `+` on the message.
 Access the full list via **Settings -> To-Do List**.
 -   **Access Other Tools:** The settings menu (gear icon ⚙️) is your hub for the Persona Manager, Custom CSS editor, Theme selector, and Chat Export.